Yale Institute of Sacred Music

 Today ISM is a vibrant community of 120 students, faculty, fellows, and staff collaboratively reenvisioning the intersections of academic, artistic, and spiritual disciplines.
 Students admitted to ISM are jointly admitted to either Yale Divinity School or Yale School of Music, from which they receive their degrees.
 ISM students are eligible for a full-tuition scholarship and have the opportunity to compete for additional grants and merit awards.
 Through their degree programs, ISM Divinity students (pursuing the M.Div., the M.A.R., or the S.T.M.) are equipped to follow careers in ordained ministry, the academy, the arts, or public service.
 Students pursuing music degrees receive rigorous conservatory training in choral conducting, organ, or voice, and typically go on to careers in church music, public performance, or teaching.

 ISM serves to promote understanding of biblical texts as proclaimed in community and the unique sense of identity that the arts provide for worshippers in a variety of faith traditions.
-Every two years the Institute sponsors international study tours with the goal of seeing, hearing, and learning firsthand in those particular cultures.
+Approximately every two years the Institute sponsors international study tours with the goal of seeing, hearing, and learning firsthand in those particular cultures.
 In the past decade, the ISM has visited Scandinavia, Mexico, the Balkans, Germany, Greece and Turkey, Italy, the Baltic states, and Spain.
 As a major arts presenter in New Haven, the Institute sponsors more than one hundred events attended by more than 25,000 people throughout the year, including recitals, concerts, liturgies, lectures, readings, films, symposia, and conferences.